Endometrial Polyps

 Endometrial polyps are abnormal growths of endometrial tissue attached to the lining of the uterus.

-Endometrial polyps (also known as uterine polyps) are small growths of endometrial tissue that attach to the lining of your uterus.
+Endometrial polyps (also called uterine polyps) are small growths of endometrial tissue that attach to the lining of your uterus.
 You can think of them as skin tags on the uterus.

 These polyps are fairly common and, in many cases, do not cause any symptoms.
 Most polyps are non-cancerous (benign).

 However, endometrial polyps are often associated with infertility.
-Removal of the polyps can increase your chances of conceiving.
+Removing polyps may increase the chance of conceiving.

 In up to 12 per cent of cases, endometrial polyps may contain cancerous or pre-cancerous cells.
-The likelihood of a polyp being cancer increases with age, the severity of symptoms, the size of the polyp and whether you have taken tamoxifen (to treat breast cancer).
+The likelihood of a polyp being cancerous increases with age, the severity of symptoms, the size of the polyp and whether you have taken tamoxifen (a medicine used to treat breast cancer).

 Our care

-Learn more about the specialized care provided at Mount Sinai Hospital for Gynaecology
+Learn more about the specialized care provided at Mount Sinai Hospital in Gynaecology.

 This content is intended for informational purposes only and is not intended to be used or relied upon for any diagnostic or treatment purposes.
 It does not replace the need for consultation with a health-care professional.
 Please speak with your health-care professional for questions about your health.